josephspurrier/gowebapi/README.md

 * 400 - [field] is missing; [field] needs to be type: [type]
 * 500 - an error occurred, please try again later (should also log error because it's a programming or server issue)
 ```

-## My Other Projects

-[GoWebApp](https://github.com/josephspurrier/gowebapp) demonstrates how to build a website using the Go language without a framework.
-Much
-of the structure of this project comes from GoWebApp.